CalClemmer/Eye-Defense/README.md

     }
     ```

 2. <b>Rotating the Turret Barrel</b> This code, part of the render class on the turret, adjusts the angle of the turret barrel to match up with the aim angle.
-It has a course aim that quickly moves the turret barrel and a fine aim that more precisely lines up the barrel.
+It has a coarse aim that quickly moves the turret barrel and a fine aim that more precisely lines up the barrel.

 ```javascript
          // coarse aim